How To Know If Your Rage Is Caused By A Different Emotion & 3 Ways To Deal With It

 3. Look for the anxiety

-Unlike anger that is often a front-and-center emotion, anxiety can be trickier to see and understand.
+Unlike anger which is often a front-and-center emotion, anxiety can be trickier to see and understand.
 But looking for the anxiety when you are feeling anxious and angry can help you better understand your overall reaction, and ultimately point you in the direction of the problem asking to be solved.

 Anger is often the result of pain fueled by the fear that if it continues you won’t be able to handle it.
 It’s this fear of not being able to handle what may come that is so often the anxiety piece.